My recent vacation was LONG overdue and I’ve realized I need to do more self-care!

 Retreating is a form of self-care and is something we need to do to benefit our physical, emotional and mental health.
 Self-care is essential to our mood and helps us maintain relationships with ourselves and others to stay balanced.
 In the hustle and bustle of life, it’s all too easy to fall into the trap of putting others’ needs ahead of ours, but it’s critical to carve out time for ourselves.
 For those of you learning to let go of diets, self-care is an essential tool that will help you turn off your brain, recharge your batteries, and stay the course.

-If you feel you need more help changing and transforming your eating habits and making peace with food, check out our Intuitive Eating Essentials Online Course.
+If you feel you need more help changing and transforming your eating habits and making peace with food, check out our Eat Live Nourish™ Support Circle program.

-Click here to learn more about the Intuitive Eating Essentials Online Course, and if you are not sure if it is the right program to help you, please book a 15 minute call with me and we can discuss where you are with your nutrition and eating, and how I can best help you.
+Click here to learn more about the Support Circle group, and if you are not sure if it is the right program to help you, please book a call with me and we can discuss where you are with your nutrition and eating, and how I can best help you.

 Erica Leon is a Registered Dietitian and practices from a Health at Every Size (HAES®) lens.
 She is certified as an eating disorder specialist and is passionate about helping women at midlife, menopause and beyond to make peace with food and body image.